MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/set-dnsserverzonetransferpolicy.md

 ```

 This command updates the zone transfer policy named InternalTransfers.
-The command modifies the transport protocol and the server interface IP address criterial.
+The command modifies the transport protocol and the server interface IP address criteria.
 For the server interface IP address, the command specifies $Null, which removes the previously set criterion.

 ## PARAMETERS